edwardkcyu/koa-jwt-example/DESIGN.md

 ### 4. [Permit](https://github.com/ianstormtaylor/permit)

 A way to isolate the token extraction logic.
-One popular option is to use [Passport](http://www.passportjs.org/), but personally do not like it.
+One popular option is to use [Passport](http://www.passportjs.org/), but I personally do not like it.
 Reasons:

 - Tightly coupled to Express, not Koa friendly.
-- the coding style is callback-based, which I will strictly avoid and prefer async/await style
+- the coding style is callback-based, which I will strictly avoid and prefer `async/await` style

 To standardize the way of getting Bearer token(JWT) from authorization header, no more manual string parsing.
 In case the authentication method are changed later, this library also supports